frankowski firm

 Hedge funds primarily attract investors due to their managers’ reputations and the exclusive nature of their investing ideas.
 Investors participate in hedge funds in the belief that the manager’s investing wizardry would result in market-beating returns.
 As with an elite club, a hedge fund’s investment attraction is mainly based on:

-Initially, hedge funds-maintained exclusivity by demanding enormous minimum investment amounts that were only accessible to the world’s richest individuals.
+Initially, hedge funds maintained exclusivity by demanding enormous minimum investment amounts that were only accessible to the world’s richest individuals.
 While limits on who may participate in hedge funds remain prevalent today, certain investment vehicles labeled “hedge funds” have investment criteria that make them accessible to a far larger segment of the investing public.
 As the number of hedge funds multiplied and the investor base expanded, profit margins for funds contracted and competition intensified, providing an incentive for fund managers to commit misconduct in order to continue in business.

 How Pervasive Is Hedge Fund Fraud?

 Hedge fund advocates often tempt prospective investors with unrealistic promises of rapid, substantial profits.
 Regrettably, the absence of control around these funds often permits marketers to make promises that exceed the real profits they can produce.
+In some cases, hedge funds have even been a cover for outright criminal conduct, such as a pyramid scheme or Ponzi scheme.
+If you’ve fallen prey to one, it’s critical to seek help from an experienced Ponzi scheme attorney.

 Hedge funds are not obliged to register with the Securities and Exchange Commission.
 As such, they are exempt from the statutory reporting requirements applicable to other investment funds.
 This lack of control, along with the substantial initial commitment necessary to join in a hedge fund, creates an environment in which fund managers may easily take advantage of investors.